sarvarjafarov/eastern-bang-insurance-aggregator/README.md

 - `DATABASE_URL`: SQLite by default; Render injects the Postgres URL automatically via `render.yaml`.
 - `DJANGO_SUPERUSER_USERNAME`, `DJANGO_SUPERUSER_PASSWORD`, `DJANGO_SUPERUSER_EMAIL`: optional helpers for non-interactive admin creation (see below).
 - `TRAFFIC_API_KEY`: optional shared secret for the `/api/traffic` ingest endpoint.
 Leave empty locally to disable the check.
+- `TEAM_NICKNAMES`: comma-separated list of nicknames to display on the standardized analytics page (defaults to `cheerful-newt, careful-deer`).
+- `GA_MEASUREMENT_ID`: optional Google Analytics measurement ID for the standardized analytics page.
+- `YANDEX_METRICA_ID`: optional Yandex Metrica counter ID for the standardized analytics page.

 Copy `.env.example` to `.env` for local overrides if you are using a virtualenv.